If you are suffering from a bacterial infection, your doctor would have prescribed Ciprofloxacin. Know its uses, dosage, and side effects now.

 Avoid taking medicines or supplements (like Quinapril, Sucralfate, iron and zinc supplements, Sevelamer) 2 hours before or 6 hours after taking Ciprofloxacin, as it can interact and increase or decrease its effectiveness.
 Milk and other milk products that are rich in calcium can reduce the effect of Ciprofloxacin.

-To avoid missing a dose, always take the tablet at the same time every day, so that you will form a habit.
+To avoid missing a dose, always take the tablet simultaneously every day so that you will form a habit.
 But because of any reason you forget a dose, take it as soon as you remember.
-If it is already time for the next dose, skip the missed dose as it is not advisable to take two doses at the same time.
+If it is already time for the next dose, skip the missed dose as it is not advisable to take two doses simultaneously.
 It might result in dangerous side effects.

 The common side effects include:

 If you or someone you know has taken too much Ciprofloxacin, then get immediate medical help.
 The symptoms of overdose are:

 Ciprofloxacin is capable of interacting with many drugs and supplements.
 It can interact with the following drugs and might result in an increase or decrease in the efficacy of Ciprofloxacin or the other drug, or it can cause severe side effects.
 So always inform the doctor about the supplements you are taking if he or she prescribes you Ciprofloxacin.

 Your doctor will alter the dosage or prescribe another antibiotic if you have one of the following medical conditions:

 Always consult a doctor before taking any medicine and avoid self-medication.
 Taking antibiotics for a viral infection will not help.